TilapiaRoger/anamorph-ths-cs2/README.md

 Where i is the iteration number starting from 1, and n is the number of slices the model has.

 For the slicing algorithm
+1. Cast a ray from the blade
-1. Check which triangles are on the left and which are on the right
+2. Check which triangles are on the left of the blade and which are on the right
-2. The triangles that intersect the cutting plane of the blade are cut
+3. The triangles that intersect the cutting plane of the blade are cut
-3. The openings made by the cut are capped
+4. The openings made by the cut are capped
-4. Assign the left and right sides to their own mesh.
+5. Assign the left and right sides to their own mesh.
+6. Randomize the blade rotation and position
+7. Repeat as many times as needed

 # System Specifications
 The application associated with the thesis, **Anamorph Puzzle** is mainly about solving automated models automatically sliced and then distributed in an anamorphic manner using algorithms.
 The application was developed in Unity 2021.1.12f1 using C#, and runs on Windows personal computers.